NikkaLuna/Pet_Health_Companion_Android_App/README.md

 ![Share Pet Functionality](https://github.com/NikkaLuna/Pet_Health_Companion_Android_App/blob/master/SharePet.png)

-*The application can display information about a pet or a pet's appointment.
-Users can share this information through notepad, email, or text*
+*Users can share information about an upcoming appointment or a pet via notepad, email, or text.*

 ### Search & Reports Page

 ![Pet Health Companion Interface](https://github.com/NikkaLuna/Pet_Health_Companion_Android_App/blob/master/SearchReport.png)

-*The buttons at the bottom allow users to add new appointments, search for pets, and add new pets.
-The right part of the image shows the search functionality, where users can enter a pet's name to retrieve detailed information about the pet's appointments and related details.*
+*Users can enter a pet's name to retrieve detailed information about the pet's appointments and any upcoming appointments.*

 ## Security

-Ensuring pet healthcare data remains confidential, the application utilizes secure login with password encryption.
+- To safeguard the confidentiality of pet data, the application implements a secure authentication system utilizing industry-standard hashing algorithms.
+- Users are required to log in with secure credentials, which are then hashed and stored using robust encryption techniques.
+This prevents plaintext password storage.

 ## Unit Testing

-- **Addition and Deletion of Pet**: The unit tests involve the submission of simulated input data (mock pet) to assess and validate the application's mechanism for properly storing and removing data.
+- **Addition and Deletion of Pet**: Unit tests are designed to simulate adding and deleting pets.
+This validates the proper functioning of data storage and removal mechanisms within the application.
-- **Addition and Deletion of Appointment**: The unit tests utilize a mock appointment to test how the data behaves, evaluating the accuracy of data persistence and removal from the database.
+- **Addition and Deletion of Appointment**: Mock appointments are used in the tests to evaluate how the application persists and removes appointment data.

+## Testing Framework

+- **JUnit and Mockito**: These frameworks were employed to create test scripts and perform integration testing, ensuring the overall functionality of the application.
-## Deliverables
+Deliverables

-- **Test Scripts**: The source code includes a set of test scripts written using the JUnit testing framework, JUnit assertion library, and Mockito for integration testing.
+- **Test Scripts**: JUnit and Mockito were used to write automated test scripts for verification purposes.
-- **Test Results**: A report is also included, providing an overview of the test outcomes, encompassing successful tests and - if present - any failures, accompanied by error messages.
+- **Test Results Report**: This report details the outcomes of all tests, including successes, failures, and any corresponding error messages.

 ## Class Diagram